-Skilled Home Companion dogs are NOT service dogs, and do not have public access rights or any other special legal protections.
+Skilled Home Companion dogs are NOT service dogs.
+They and do NOT have public access rights or any other special legal protections.

 - have served in any branch of the uniformed services in any era, or have served as a first-responder,

 - live within 50 miles or approximately one hour’s travel time of Hero Dogs (zip code 20833 – click here to see our service area) for at least six months following placement of a SHC dog,

 - have a documented disability or medical condition (you or your qualified family member) – does not need to be service connected,